 From the other side, when you consider that you may be interrupting someone, you could see how one interruption isn’t that big of a deal.
-But if the other person feels that they are being barraged with messages it can be overwhelming or even annoying sometimes.
+But if the other person might feel that they are being barraged with messages and it could be overwhelming or even annoying sometimes.

 With that said, I can be guilty of being “that guy” who doesn’t text back.
-And I more than any other guy on the planet (seriously) know how much that can drive a woman crazy.
+And I (probably more than any other guy on the planet) know how much that can drive a woman crazy.

-But I’m busy!!
-Texting is a pain in the ass and, even though I know better, the unconscious thought I have is that “she should know I like her.”
-Generally speaking I do making more of an effort to send an occasional text message so she knows the sky isn’t falling.
+But I’m busy!
+Even though I know better, the unconscious thought I have is that “she knows I like her.”
+Generally speaking I do make more of an effort to send an occasional text message so she knows I’m around and nothing’s wrong.

-No reason I can’t be considerate to a girl’s feelings, but I promise you most guys don’t have any idea how crazy this whole texting / calling regularly thing is for girls.
+No reason I can’t be considerate to a woman’s feelings, but I promise you most guys don’t have any idea how upsetting not being texted back is for most women.

 Now the useful question from here is: What should you do about it?